How do I find out My Tax Code?

 This means to get your current tax code your most recent payslip from the current tax year is usually the best place to look.

-You can also check your most recent tax code online by using your personal tax account or HMRC smartphone app.
+You can also check your most recent tax code online by using your personal tax account or the downloadable HMRC smartphone app.

 Who has a tax code?